paweljarosz/defarc/README.md

 	defarc.select_attribute_by_name("proper-name") -- will select and save inside DefArc module a attribute data for given name
 ```

-### .select_attribute(attribute)
+### select_attribute(attribute)
 Selects and saves a table with attribute data inside DefArc module.
 One need to provide a proper attribute name or attribute id or attribute Lua table, otherwise it will save nil.

 * **PARAMETER:** `attribute` (string) - an id or name of a attribute from Arcweave JSON or Lua table with attribute data (attribute_table)